 Don’t Shy From Direct Questions

 Sometimes we’ve been with someone for so long that we start to assume that we know how they feel or what they think about everything.
-Not only does that stop the flow of conversation, it can really take a toll on your relationship and stop you from connecting.
+Not only does that stop the flow of conversation, but it can also take a toll on your relationship and stop you from connecting.
 So go back to basics and ask the kind of questions you would at the beginning of the relationship.
 What are your hopes for the next five years?
 Are you happy?
 What’s your biggest fear at the moment?
 What can I do to make your life better?
 Asking these tough questions, rather than assuming you know the answers, can get the conversation flowing all over again.

 Similarly, one of the best things for conversations is reciprocity.
 If you feel like your conversation has stalled, set a good example.
 Delve deep into what’s on your mind, volunteer information, and share what’s bothering you.
 Don’t be afraid to share your difficult and negative thoughts, as well as the positive ones.
-This is your partner, after all, and you should feel comfortable opening up, even if the subject matter isn’t particularly easy.
+This is your partner, after all, and you should feel comfortable opening up, even if the subject matter isn’t easy.

-And it doesn’t necessarily have to be personal.
+It doesn’t necessarily have to be personal.
 You can bring up the complex themes from a book you just read or movie you just watched—anything that's lingering in your head.
 If you watched a film or show together, even better—it will make it that much easier to get into the heart of the discussion.

 Communicate Little and Often